dariusarnold/vincentys-formula/README.md

 Vincenty's formula is also implemented in Python with NumPy and pure Python math functions for a speed comparison.

+## License and usage

+Licensed under GPLv3.
+If you use the program for something cool, I'd love to hear about it!
+Please report any problems, ideas, etc. as an issue.

 ### Compile to a shared library

 CMake is the preferred way to build the library: